 Parish: Capel

 Settlement: Remote from settlement

 Gross area (ha): 1.42

 Developable area (ha): 1.24

 Site type: PDL site in rural area adjacent to Five Oak Green Road (B2017)

 Potential site use: Site has been assessed for development potential, notably for residential use.

 Potential yield if residential: 37

-Issues to consider: AONB (6 component parts);

-Green Belt considerations;

-Ecological interest; notable feature/designation;

-ALC: Grade 3
+Issues to consider: Ecology: Ancient Woodland; AONB Component Part: Ancient Woodland, Farmstead, Water Courses, Historic Field Boundaries; MGB; AONB; HLC Period: Early modern, Early medieval; APA: General background archaeological potential;

-Site Description: Site comprises a residential property and associated curtilage including tennis courts.
+ALC: CDADE 0: ALC: GRADE 3; LCA: Forested Plateau Site Description: Site comprises a residential property and associated curtilage including tennis courts.
 The site is adjoined by residential properties and agricultural fields.
 Site boundaries include domestic boundaries (wooden fencing) along the road frontage and trees.
 The site has an existing vehicular access off Five Oak Green Road.
 There is a lack of pavement along this stretch of Five Oak Green Road.
 There are no Public Rights of Way on the site.
 Site is flat on the whole.
 There is a public view of the site from Five Oak Green Road.
-Suitability: Unsuitable: see reason below Availability: Available Multiple ownership Achievability: N/A Sustainability Air quality is given a mixed score.
-There is a high risk to Assessment: deterioration of local air quality.
-Traffic will increase substantially and movement of vehicles into Royal Tunbridge Wells via the A26 (existing AQMA) is realistic.
-Likewise, a worsening of the AQMA on Tonbridge High Street must be considered (cross boundary impacts).
-Conversely, the new settlement will be designed to discourage private car use with active and shared transport given priority.
-This will bring large benefits.
-Generally, biodiversity constraints are limited.
-There is no risk the Ashdown Forest and the site is not within an SSSI Impact Risk Zone.
-Scores are applied to reflect the constraints in the south (LWS and ancient woodland).
-The business score is positive and reflects the number of new customers that could support existing businesses.
-Provision of new business space is likely to be significant.
+Suitability: Unsuitable: This is remote from a settlement centre and unlikely to be sustainable in this context.
+As assessed as part of the SA reasonable Alternative Option 3, this site is not considered suitable for allocation.
+Availability: Available Multiple ownership Achievability: N/A Sustainability Assessment: This site forms SA Reasonable Alternative Option 3 i.e. not intended for allocation.
+Traffic would increase substantially and movement of vehicles into the AQMAs in Royal Tunbridge Wells and Tonbridge is likely.
+Conversely, master planning would ensure the new settlement is designed to discourage private car use with active and shared transport options given priority.
+This would bring large benefits.
+A mixed score for air quality is applied.
+Biodiversity constraints such as designated sites exist in the south (ancient woodland and local wildlife sites).
+Undesignated habitat such as hedgerows and ponds are likely to be impacted, although a strong commitment to net gains would lessen impacts in the long term.
+Business scores positively, reflecting the number of new customers that could support existing businesses and the likely significant provision of new business space.
 However, this is offset by losses to the rural economy from developing upon agricultural fields.
-For this reason, the positive score does not reach the maximum.
 The climate change score reflects the increase in energy and fuel demands created by the new development with consideration of the fact that a master planning approach is more likely to implement adaptation measures and support alternative fuels.
 Deprivation scores positively to reflect the substantial regeneration benefit.

-However, maximum scores cannot be applied as the proposals are unlikely to address existing problems of fuel poverty.
-All new educational pressures created are expected to be met by provision of new or extended schools.
-Adult education facilities are not considered, and it is expected that Royal Tunbridge Wells will continue to meet this demand.
-Capel is not a key ward for a focus on employment.
-However, it will benefit from new employment space and job creation, which would offset the loss of agricultural jobs from development on agricultural land.
+New educational pressures are expected to be met by provision of new or extended schools.
+Adult education facilities are not considered, and it is expected that Royal Tunbridge Wells would continue to meet this demand.

+The site would benefit from new employment space and job creation, which would offset the loss of agricultural jobs from development on agricultural land.